pymc-devs/pymc/docs/source/prob_dists.rst

 Probability Distributions
 *************************

 The most fundamental step in building Bayesian models is the specification of a full probability model for the problem at hand.
-This primarily involved assigning parametric statistical distributions to unknown quantities in the model, in addition to appropriate functional forms for likelihoods to represent the information from the data.
-To this end, PyMC3 includes a comprehensive set of pre-defined statistical distribution that can be used as model building blocks.
+This primarily involves assigning parametric statistical distributions to unknown quantities in the model, in addition to appropriate functional forms for likelihoods to represent the information from the data.
+To this end, PyMC3 includes a comprehensive set of pre-defined statistical distributions that can be used as model building blocks.

 For example, if we wish to define a particular variable as having a normal prior, we can specify that using an instance of the ``Normal`` class.